 The Foundation began assisting with community capital campaigns in 2002 when the Sidney Memorial Stadium Fund was established.
 Since then, many sports, recreation, arts and community service project funds from throughout Shelby County have been administered at the Foundation.

 By 2010, the Foundation administered 136 funds valued at $16.4 million.
+By 2020, more than 200 funds are administered with assets in excess of $35 million.
 The Foundation continues to grow and innovate.
 It remains the only community foundation serving Shelby County, Ohio.